Al-Farq bayn al-Firaq: Consensus of Muslims

 Abu Mansur outlines various points he believed the Muslim ummah agreed upon.

 The Hereafter

 Abu Mansur outlines various events the Orthodox sect confirmed will happen in the future, such as the everlastingness of Paradise and Hell.

 The Caliphate

 Abu Mansur outlines the position of the Orthodox sect regarding the First Fitna.
-He writes,They confirm the [Caliphate] of Abu Bakr the Righteous after the Prophet ...
+He writes,They confirm the [Caliphate] of Abu Bakr the Righteous after the Prophet...
 They affirm the loyalty of Uthman and they steer clear of anyone who calls him an infidel.
 They recognize the Caliphate of Ali in its time.
-They judge 'Ali right in his wars ... and they assert that Talha and al-Zubair repented and withdrew from warfare against 'Ali ...
-Regarding al Siffin they rule that the right was on the side of 'Ali, while Mu'awiya and his supporters wronged him by means of an interpretation as a result of which they became sinners but not heretics.
+They judge 'Ali right in his wars... and they assert that Talha and al-Zubair repented and withdrew from warfare against 'Ali...
+Regarding Siffin they rule that the right was on the side of 'Ali, while Mu'awiya and his supporters were in the wrong due to an error in their interpretation and they did not disbelieve due to their error.